reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

 Then update `stepNumber` when a new move is made by adding `stepNumber: history.length` to the state update in Game's `handleClick`.
-We'll also update `handleClick` to be aware of `stepNumber` when reading the current board state so that you can go back in time then click in the board to create a new entry.:
+We'll also update `handleClick` to be aware of `stepNumber` when reading the current board state so that you can go back in time then click in the board to create a new entry:

 ```javascript{2,13}
   handleClick(i) {